InnocentSekajja/WEB14204/students/innocent/User Persona.md

 ######About
-Shabba is a single pro athlete who specialises in 100 meter runs.
-He travelled from Poland to England in 2013 to pursue his athletics career.
-He usually listens to music on his ipod usually set to shuffle mode.
-He is mostly acquainted with Polish music and would like to expand his library to include lots of English music.
-He currently downloads music off Youtube but would like an app that has a great variety of music because he doesn't have much time to sit down on a computer downloading music.
+Sheila is a single pro athlete who specialises in 100 meter runs.
+She travelled from Poland to England in 2013 to pursue his athletics career.
+She usually listens to music on her ipod usually set to shuffle mode.
+She is mostly acquainted with Polish music and would like to expand her library to include lots of English music.
+She currently downloads music off Youtube but would like an app that has a great variety of music because he doesn't have much time to sit down on a computer downloading music.
+Sheila also loves going out to events and music concerts but being new to the country, she is not sure what bands to go and watch.

 ######User Experience Goals
 Music to listen to while training.